hantsy/spring6-sandbox/docs/test-bean.md

 }
 ```

-We declare the implemenation class as a `Bean` in the config class.
+We declare the implementation class as a `Bean` in the configuration class.

 ```java
 @Configuration